Otroci

 Otroci (отроци) is a Serbian word literally meaning 'children' (отрок).
 The meaning of the word implies a higher degree of dependence of this population category.
 They represented a category of dependent people who, by their legal and social standing, were at the bottom of the social ladder.
 In Serbian histography, the word otrok (plural otroci) has brought up many discussions.
 Many historians have argued about the meaning of the word otrok and its role in medieval Serbian state.
 Some argued that otroci were slaves, while others opposed that opinion, but both sides had arguments for their statements.

 Plowman, plow and oxen.
 The fresco from Decani.

-Dusan’s Code (Serbian: Душанов законик, Dušanov zakonik, known historically as Закон благовјернаго цара Стефана – Law of the pious Emperor Stefan) has had multiple translations during the 19th and 20th centuries (German, English, French, Polish, Russian, etc.), but it has just recently been translated to modern Serbian language.
-Nikola Radojcic was the one who took this ungrateful work upon himself.
+Dusan’s Code (Serbian: Душанов законик, Dušanov zakonik, known historically as Закон благовјернаго цара Стефана – Law of the pious Emperor Stefan) has had multiple translations during the 19th and 20th centuries (German, English, French, Polish, Russian, etc.), but it has just recently been translated to modern Serbian language—by Nikola Radojcic.
 He found the measure for old style and language, but he also overlooked some things, like translating the word dijak as djak (student) and the word otrok as rob (slave).
 The recent histography found the most fault with the translation of the word otrok as a slave.
 It is indisputable that otroci were the social layer without most of the rights in medieval Serbian society, but that didn’t necessarily mean equality with slaves.
 The fact that they didn’t claim personal rights supports the claim that otroci were slaves.
 Clause 72. оf Dusan’s Code anticipates that any one person who comes to the royal court reluctant should be done justice but the aristocratic otrok.
 So, otrok didn’t have the right to ask for mercy on the ruler’s court.
 Still, in smaller disputes, otrok was judged by his lord, and for the biggest crimes, they would be judged by the tzar’s judge.
 Also, otroci were in the eternal heritage of aristocrats, but their lord couldn’t give otrok to dowry.
 Based on Dusan’s Code, it can be seen that the lord of the manor and his closest family claimed the right to release an otrok.
 Otroci could be bought or sold on squares, the proof of that being the ban from Dusan’s Code that otrok mustn’t be sold to a person from a different religion, the severe punishment for that being mutilation – cutting off the arms and tongue.
 From all this, Teodor Taranovski concluded that ‘a person who is a subject of ownership of another man can’t be considered anything else but a slave.
 Thus, otroci are slaves.’